 It’s a process.

-In March 2020 I bought a new iPad and Apple Pencil, and visited the David Hockney Drawing from Life exhibition at the NPG London, just before the C19 UK lockdown.
-These were synchronicities that led me to my current and continuing body of work.
-Since 15th March I’ve been making an iPad painting a day for joy, for my project COVID-19 Degrees of Separation (click HERE to see thumbnails of 191 paintings!).
+In March 2020 I bought a new iPad and Apple Pencil, and visited the David Hockney Drawing from Life exhibition at the NPG London, just before the first C19 UK lockdown.
+These were synchronicities that led me to my latest body of work.
+From 15th March to 31st December, I made an iPad painting a day, for my project COVID-19 Degrees of Separation (click HERE to see the 290 paintings).
+I posted the final painting on New Year’s Day 2021.
+Now, on to new things!

 It began with this (the story starts here on The road to Chile):